mayank185T9/JANA/README.md

-## Welcome to JANA!
+# Welcome to JANA!

-JANA is a C++ framework for multi-threaded HENP (High Energy and Nuclear Physics)  event reconstruction.
+## `JANA is a C++ framework for multi-threaded HENP (High Energy and Nuclear Physics)  event reconstruction.`
-Please see the [JANA website](https://jeffersonlab.github.io/JANA2/) for full documentation.
+### Visit the [JANA website](https://jeffersonlab.github.io/JANA2/) for full documentation.

 JANA is currently undergoing a complete rewrite. the new version will be JANA 2.

-The code is not ready for actual use yet, but you are free to check it out and give feedback as the project progresses.
+While the code may not be ready for actual use, you can feel free to check it out and provide us feedback as the project progresses.

 ```
 auto tracks = jevent->Get<DTrack>(tracks);